ConflictingTheories/Twitch-Bots/README.md

 # Twitch-Bots
-Various Bots for Twitch &amp; Discord to help with Streams and Engagement.
+Various Bots &amp; Extensions for Twitch &amp; Discord to help with Streams and Engagement.